EngineerBetter/engineerbetter-hugo/content/blog/migrating-to-kf.md

 After the plan has been analysed and adjusted as necessary, it can be passed to the `apply` command to create all the resources in the Kf cluster.

-After checking the references in the plan have not changed since it was created, secrets and application bits are pulled from Cloud Foundry and the migrations is applied.
+After checking the references in the plan have not changed since it was created, secrets and application bits are pulled from Cloud Foundry and the migration is applied.

 The tool **pushes apps exactly as a human would** using the `kf` CLI before checking that they are healthy and are running with the correct buildpack and command.